Marius Iordache: Club career

 Iordache, nicknamed Jordy, was born on 8 October 1978 in Craiova, Romania.
-He began playing football at FCU Craiova, making his Divizia A debut on 2 October 1996 under coach Emerich Jenei in a 4–0 away victory against Politehnica Timișoara.
+He began playing football at FC Universitatea Craiova, making his Divizia A debut on 2 October 1996 under coach Emerich Jenei in a 4–0 away victory against Politehnica Timișoara.
 The club reached the 1998 Cupa României final where coach José Ramón Alexanko used him the entire match in the 1–0 loss to Rapid București.
 In 1999, Iordache was transferred to Villarreal where he was teammates with fellow Romanian Gheorghe Craioveanu.
 There, he played in both legs of the 4–0 aggregate loss to Real Madrid in the round of 16 of the 1998–99 Copa del Rey.
 Subsequently, he made his only La Liga appearance on 28 February 1999 under coach José Antonio Irulegui in a 2–2 draw against Espanyol Barcelona.
-Afterwards he joined Steaua București where he played in both legs of the 7–1 aggregate victory against Levadia Tallinn in the 1999–2000 UEFA Cup qualifying round.
+Afterwards, Iordache joined Steaua București, where he played in the 1999 Supercupa României as a starter under coach Jenei before being replaced by Laurențiu Reghecampf in the 62nd minute as they lost 5–0 to Rapid.
+He also played in both legs of the 7–1 aggregate victory against Levadia Tallinn in the 1999–2000 UEFA Cup qualifying round.
 In the middle of the season, he left Steaua to join Național București.
 He helped The Bankers earn a runner-up position in the 2001–02 season.
 Iordache also played for them in a 1–0 loss to Tirana in the 2002–03 UEFA Cup qualifying round.
 In 2003, he made a comeback to FCU Craiova where at the end of the 2004–05 season, the team was relegated to Divizia B. However, Iordache continued to play in Divizia A, as he signed with Pandurii Târgu Jiu.
 Subsequently, he joined Ethnikos Achnas where he won the 2006 Intertoto Cup, playing five games in the campaign as they eliminated Partizani, Osijek and Maccabi Petah Tikva.
 Afterwards, they qualified to the 2006–07 UEFA Cup where Ethnikos defeated Roeselare in the second qualifying round, being eliminated by Lens in the first round, with Iordache playing in all four games.
 Iordache went back to Romania in 2007, signing with Ceahlăul Piatra Neamț.
-He made his last Divizia A appearance on 25 November 2007 in Ceahlăul's 3–2 away loss to Politehnica Timișoara, having a total of 139 matches with four goals in the competition.
+He made his last Divizia A appearance on 25 November 2007 in Ceahlăul's 3–2 away loss to Politehnica Timișoara, totaling 139 matches with four goals in the competition.